iracic82/Infoblox---Moving-at-the-Speed-of-Cloud-DDI/02-manage-uddi/assignment.md

 - **IP Address** -  this will be the value of second IP in Cloud Service IP under Service Deployment.
 - Fill in the option fields if you wish to
 ![Jun-24-2025_at_10.41.58-image.png](https://play.instruqt.com/assets/tracks/atmmwsclkofd/b15aa64ce0606207cb8d4db2101deb79/assets/Jun-24-2025_at_10.41.58-image.png)

+> [!NOTE]
+> Select Create Customer Gateway to complete provisioning of the second CGW instance.

 7. Now you will be creating two **Site-to-Site VPN connections**